-All Women’s Progress is a nonpartisan intersectional feminist policy institute dedicated to research and education to improve the lives of women and marginalized groups.
+All Women’s Progress is a nonpartisan intersectional feminist policy institute dedicated to improving the lives of women and marginalized groups through research and education.
 Our aim is to identify and research the systemic challenges facing women and marginalized groups.
 Our goal is to present these findings to elected and business leaders to improve our democracy by removing systemic barriers for women and marginalized groups through the drafting of intersectional policy.

 Mia Brett is finishing her PhD in American legal history and has a long history in teaching and political advocacy.
 At Barnard, Mia’s dedication to women’s rights and criminal justice reform were encouraged by the environment at a women’s college in New York City.
 After internships in criminal justice reform Mia begin to pursue her PhD in history specializing in American legal history.
 During the 2016 election season Mia’s interest in politics and social justice returned and she started one of the infamous secret Hillary Facebook groups.
 Mia is currently living in Brooklyn, teaching legal history, finishing her dissertation, and working for the All Women's Progress Party Think Tank.